Skip to main content

 If multiple binary packages are installed, in order to allow the executables to be accessed, one possible solution is to add all <package>/.content/bin folders to the PATH.

-To simplify things, npm employs a separate <project>/node_modules/.bin folder where it places links/forwarders pointing to the actual executable files.
+To simplify matters, npm employs a separate <project>/node_modules/.bin folder where it places links/forwarders pointing to the actual executable files.

 Similarly, xpm adds links/forwarders into a separate <project>/xpacks/.bin folder.

-With this setup, the project needs to prepend only this .bin folder to the PATH, and all the required tools are accessible and preferred to possible system tools.
+With this setup, the project needs to prepend only this .bin folder to the PATH, and all the required tools are accessible and preferred over possible system tools.

-Global installs and the user global xPacks store
+Global installations and the user global xPacks store

-Given that some binary tools (such as toolchains) can be very large (hundreds of megabytes or more), it is impractical to keep multiple copies of these tools, one for each project.
+Given that some binary tools (such as toolchains) may be very large (hundreds of megabytes or more), it is impractical to maintain multiple copies of these tools, one for each project.

-Instead, xpm installs the binary packages only once into a user global store (a platform-dependent folder within the home folder), thereby conserving disk space when the same tools are used across multiple projects.
+Instead, xpm installs the binary packages only once into a user global store (a platform-dependent folder within the home folder), thereby conserving disk space when the same tools are utilised across multiple projects.

 The outcome is functionally equivalent to installing the tools into each project, but without the wasted disk space.